kevinthayes/MSHP2/README.txt

 		Log into pythonanywhere.com
 			user: nchsautoshop
 			password: Redhawks2020
+		Sometime in February, we bought a full year subscription. it should be able to run next year.
+Once the subscription ends, it's going to have to be renewed

 	How to run the project:
 		If you have the website running, type in nchsautoshop.pythonanywhere.com (so far)

+Notes: